tunzor/llc-python-intro-snippets/README.md

 `ex3-get-clc-team.py`

 This will get the about us team page from the CLC website and display all of the team members and their titles.

+---

+`ex4-flask-web-server.py`

+This will start a [Flask web server](https://palletsprojects.com/p/flask/) on your computer and make it accessible at http://localhost:5000

+---